 Before First Fill

-- Sanitize the tank.
-Mix a solution of 1 teaspoon unscented household bleach per gallon of water.
-Pour it into the tank, seal it, and slosh it around to coat all interior surfaces.
-Let it sit for 30 minutes.
-Drain completely, then rinse with clean water.
+- Mix 1 teaspoon unscented household bleach per gallon of water, pour into the tank, seal, and slosh to coat all interior surfaces.
+Let sit 30 minutes, then drain and rinse with clean water.

-- Inspect all seals and fittings.
-Check the bung cap, spigot, and any threaded connections for cracks or damage.
-Replace anything questionable before filling.
+- Inspect all seals and fittings — bung caps, spigots, threaded connections.
+Replace anything cracked or questionable before filling.

-- Use a food-safe hose.
+- Fill using a food-safe hose only.
 Standard garden hoses contain lead and other chemicals.
-Buy a white or blue drinking water-safe hose (Camco makes a good one for about $15).
+A white or blue drinking water-safe hose like the Camco — around $15 — is what you want.

 Ongoing Maintenance